zuyao1988/favorite-place/README.md

 1. [NodeJs](https://nodejs.org/en/download/) v11.15.0
 2. [PM2](https://www.npmjs.com/package/pm2) v2.0.15

-## Start an application**
-1. Go to the root folder.
+3. Go to the root folder.
 ```
 npm install
 ```

+## Start application in PRODUCTION using PM2 + ecosystem.config.js
-2.1 If you wish to run pgm in `prod mode`, else goto 2.2
+2.1 If you wish to run pgm in `prod mode` run the command below in the root folder else go to next section.
 ```
 pm2 start ecosystem.config.js --env production
 ```